MouriNaruto/MouriNaruto/ReadMe.md

 I think I should provide you the list of things I currently working on will be the best explanation.
 This list will be sorted in priority order.

-Here are the things I want to have progress in September 2023.
+Here are the things I want to have progress in October 2023.
 The [archive] is available if you want to read the history of this list.

 [archive]: https://github.com/MouriNaruto/MouriDocs/blob/main/docs/10/ReadMe.md

+#### NanaZip 3.0 Preview 1

+Status: Working In Progress

+NanaZip 3.0 and onwards will have two distribution flavors called NanaZip and NanaZip Classic.

 #### Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.